oltoporkov/morphological-information-datasets/README.md

 # morphological-information-datasets
 This collection of files contain datasets for 6 languages (Russian, Basque, Turkish, Spanish, Czech and English) that include morphological labels of different complexity.
-These files are ready to use and are suitable for training with such systems as IXA pipes, Morpheus, Flair and transfomer-based models.
+These files are ready to use and are suitable for training with such systems as IXA pipes, Morpheus, Flair, as well as transfomer-based models.
+Apart from that, it also includes the scripts for the training of transformer-based models we used in our experiments (mBERT, XLM-RoBERTa and language-specific models) and the further out-of-domain evaluation of such models.

 ## Content
 1. [File source](#source)